DR WENG CHAN

 Weng has been actively involved in both clinical and basic science research since 2008.
 He currently has more than 30 publications in international, peer reviewed ophthalmic journals and has also co-authored several book chapters.
 He has won numerous research grants and awards and has completed a Masters of Philosophy (Ophthalmology) and a Postgraduate Diploma in Ophthalmic Basic Sciences.
 Weng is heavily involved in teaching and has won several awards in recognition of his commitment to teaching.

 Weng grew up in multiracial Malaysia and is fluent in English, Malay, Mandarin, Cantonese and Hokkien.
-Weng also keen learner of languages and speaks conversational Japanese.
+Weng is also a keen learner of languages and speaks conversational Japanese.

 DR DAVID SIA